-On March 16, 2016, the FTA issued a final rule for SSO to oversee the safety of rail fixed guideway public transportation systems, and entities that own or operate rail fixed-guideway public transportation systems with Federal financial assistance authorized under 49 U.S.C.
+On March 16, 2016, FTA issued a final rule for State Safety Oversight (SSO) to oversee the safety of rail fixed guideway public transportation systems, and entities that own or operate rail fixed guideway public transportation systems with Federal financial assistance authorized under 49 U.S.C.
 Chapter 53.

-The State Safety Oversight Agency (SSOA) has authority to review, approve, oversee, and enforce the Public Transportation Agency Safety Plan for a rail fixed-guideway public transportation system required by 49 U.S.C.
+The State Safety Oversight Agency (SSOA) has authority to review, approve, oversee, and enforce the Public Transportation Agency Safety Plan for a rail fixed guideway public transportation system required by 49 U.S.C.
 5329(d).
-The SSOA has investigative and enforcement authority with respect to the safety of all rail fixed-guideway public transportation systems within the State.
+The SSOA has investigative and enforcement authority with respect to the safety of all rail fixed guideway public transportation systems within the State.

-Once the OC Streetcar initiates revenue operations, at least once every three years, the SSOA will audit OCTA's compliance with the PTASP required by 49 U.S.C.
+Once the OC Streetcar initiates revenue operations, at least once every three years, the SSOA will audit OCTA's compliance with the Public Transportation Agency Safety Plan required by 49 U.S.C.
 5329(d).
-At least once a year, the SSOA reports the status of the safety of each rail fixed guideway public transportation system to the Governor, the FTA, and the Board, or equivalent entity, of the rail fixed guideway public transportation system.
-The FTA will audit each state's compliance at least triennially, consistent with 49 U.S.C.
+At least once a year, the SSOA reports the status of the safety of each rail fixed guideway public transportation system to the Governor, the FTA, and the Board of Directors, or equivalent entity, of the rail fixed guideway public transportation system.
+The FTA will audit each State's compliance at least triennially, consistent with 49 U.S.C.
 5329(e)(9).